Menu

 Physical Development

-• Gross motor skills- dance that involves travelling in different ways, experimenting with movement and responding to music through the theme 'Explorers'
+• Gross motor skills- throw, roll, kick and catch a large ball, jumping and hopping skills, balancing on and off equipment, jumping safely from equipment, and dance that involves travelling in different ways, experimenting with movement and responding to music through the story, 'We're Going on a Bear Hunt'

 Specific Areas of Learning and Development: